-$$\mathbf{g} = \mathbf{q} \times k \tag{13}$$
+$$\boldsymbol{g} = \boldsymbol{q} \times \boldsymbol{k} \tag{13}$$

 (as shown in Appendix 1).
-Here q is the "utilisation factor", the proportion of issued franked credits that are redeemed (and hence measures the average value of \$1 of franked credit), and k is the "franking ratio", defined as the ratio of franked dividends to total dividends.38
+Here q is the "utilisation factor", the proportion of issued franked credits that are redeemed (and hence measures the average value of \$1 of franked credit), and k is the "franking ratio", defined as the ratio of franked dividends to total dividends.

-Estimating \mathbf{g} therefore involves measuring or estimating both these factors.
+Estimating g therefore involves measuring or estimating both these factors.
 The franking ratio k can be determined with relative ease from publicly available ATO accounting data.
-Studies to date have estimated \mathbf{q} in two ways: directly, from ATO data giving the ratio of used credits to total franked dividends; and indirectly, from "dividend drop-off studies" that analyse the change in share prices resulting from the payment of a dividend.
+Studies to date have estimated q in two ways: directly, from ATO data giving the ratio of used credits to total franked dividends; and indirectly, from "dividend drop-off studies" that analyse the change in share prices resulting from the payment of a dividend.
 Both methods are outlined below, while Appendix 3 provides more detail on the use of dividend drop-off studies.